Is CLEAR Worth the Cost? My First Time Using the Security Fast-Pass

 But there are easy ways to drastically cut that cost.

-For starters, all Delta SkyMiles members can enroll in CLEAR for just $99.
+For starters, all Delta SkyMiles members can enroll in CLEAR for just $119.
 So even if you’re not flying Delta, you can quickly sign up for a SkyMiles account to capitalize on this lower cost.
-But if you’ve got status with Delta or hold one of the co-branded Delta SkyMiles American Express, that drops to $79.
+But if you’ve got status with Delta or hold one of the co-branded Delta SkyMiles American Express, that drops to $109.
 And the lowest pricing of all is reserved for top-tier Delta Diamond status holders, who can select an annual membership as a free perk.
+United recently partnered up with CLEAR to offer similar pricing to its own members.

 After signing up, you’ll need to finalize your enrollment at the airport before your flight.